TechExeter/conference-2019/index.md

   </script>

-This year we have <strong>26 speakers</strong> from a wide range of organisations both local and international, speaking across multiple tracks which are <a href="/schedule">scheduled</a> so you can move between them easily.
+This year we have <strong>26 speakers</strong> from a wide range of organisations both local and international, speaking across multiple tracks which are scheduled so you can move between them easily.
 We've got space for <strong>200 delegates</strong>, who will be a mix of tech and digital professionals, educators, students, upskillers and hobbyists - so you'll be in good company.

 <div style="background:#fff; padding:1em; margin:1em;box-shadow: gray 0px 0px 8px;margin-bottom:1em;" class="grid-4col">
   <img src="/assets/images/company-logos/3b-data-security-white.gif" class="el-image" alt=""/>